 Electron will loft two Lemur-2 satellites, LEMUR-2-ZUPANSKI and LEMUR-2-CHANUSIAK, for data and analytics company Spire.
-These satellites will join Spire's constellation of more than 50 nanosatellites currently in Low Earth Orbit.
+These satellites will join Spire's constellation of more than sixty nanosatellites currently in Low Earth Orbit.
 The Lemur-2 satellites are used for Automatic Identification System (AIS) vessel tracking data to monitor ship movements over the most remote parts of the globe.
 They also employ GPS Radio Occultation to monitor weather.
-These specific spacecraft with be Spire's first to employ Automatic Dependent Surveillance-Broadcast (ADS-B) to enable Spire's AirSafe aircraft tracking service.